monicawheeler/2019_nov_30_day_challenge/README.md

 My goal for this project is to brainstorm and practice writing blog posts for my companies blog.

+TODO - break out brainstorming into a new file
 ~ Brainstorming ~

 - Create 7 day themes, write something in the theme every day of those seven days